-Conversely, the existence of a relationship between type 1 diabetes and low bone mass compared with normoglycaemic subjects is well established.
-10-12 In patients with recent-onset type 1 diabetes, bone loss may be due to the absence of the anabolic effects of insulin, and in patients with long-term disease vascular complications may contribute to low bone loss and fracture risk.
-Impaired glucose function is detrimental to bone metabolism, and this may be the cause of the decrease in BMD and the increased risk of fractures associated with the disease status of BMD and bone remodelling factors in 32 subjects at the time of diagnosis.
+Conversely, the existence of a relationship between type 1 diabetes and low bone mass compared with normoglycemic subjects is well established.10-12 In patients with recent-onset type 1 diabetes bone loss may be due to the absence of the anabolic effects of insulin, and in patients with long-term disease vascular complications may contribute to low bone loss and fracture risk.
+Impaired glucose function is detrimental to bone metabolism and this may be the cause of the decrease in BMD and the increased risk of fractures associated with the disease.

+Most published studies have focused on patients who have been suffering from type 1 diabetes for many years and already have disease complications.
+A study by Lopez-Ibarra et al. focused on the status of BMD and bone remodeling factors in 32 subjects at the time of diagnosis.
 They showed that a high percentage of patients with type 1 diabetes already had a loss of both cortical and trabecular bone at outset, indicating that it cannot be a late complication of the disease.
-The BMD values did not correlate with bone remodelling markers, HbA1c values or immunological variables.
-It can be assumed that cell destruction and insulinopoenia begin well before the clinical onset of the disease.
+The BMD values did not correlate with bone remodeling markers, HbA1c values, or immunological variables.
+It can be assumed that cell destruction and insulinopenia begin well before the clinical onset of the disease.
 This was a small study that needs confirmation with larger numbers of subjects.